First Solar (NASDAQ:FSLR) Trading 4.8% Higher

 First Solar, Inc. (NASDAQ:FSLR – Get Rating) shares traded up 4.8% during mid-day trading on Friday .
 The company traded as high as $70.61 and last traded at $70.60.
 58,312 shares changed hands during mid-day trading, a decline of 97% from the average session volume of 1,712,859 shares.
 The stock had previously closed at $67.37.

 A number of analysts recently issued reports on the company.
-Susquehanna lowered their price target on First Solar from $140.00 to $120.00 and set a “positive” rating for the company in a research report on Wednesday.
+Citigroup lowered their price target on First Solar from $80.00 to $70.00 and set a “neutral” rating for the company in a research report on Thursday.
+JPMorgan Chase & Co. decreased their target price on First Solar from $83.00 to $67.00 and set a “neutral” rating for the company in a research report on Wednesday.
 Raymond James upgraded First Solar from an “underperform” rating to a “market perform” rating in a research report on Tuesday, January 4th.
-StockNews.com upgraded First Solar from a “sell” rating to a “hold” rating in a research report on Thursday.
-The Goldman Sachs Group lowered their price target on First Solar from $67.00 to $57.00 and set a “sell” rating for the company in a research report on Thursday.
-Finally, Cowen lowered their price target on First Solar from $92.00 to $90.00 and set an “outperform” rating for the company in a research report on Wednesday.
+The Goldman Sachs Group decreased their target price on First Solar from $67.00 to $57.00 and set a “sell” rating for the company in a research report on Thursday.
+Finally, Susquehanna Bancshares lifted their target price on First Solar from $123.00 to $140.00 and gave the stock a “positive” rating in a research report on Tuesday, November 9th.
 Three equities research analysts have rated the stock with a sell rating, fifteen have given a hold rating and seven have issued a buy rating to the stock.
 According to data from MarketBeat, First Solar presently has a consensus rating of “Hold” and a consensus price target of $88.38.

-Get Rating) last announced its quarterly earnings results on Tuesday, March 1st.
-The solar cell manufacturer reported $1.23 EPS for the quarter, beating the consensus estimate of $1.06 by $0.17.
-The firm had revenue of $907.32 million for the quarter, compared to analyst estimates of $924.98 million.
+Get Rating) last posted its earnings results on Tuesday, March 1st.
+The solar cell manufacturer reported $1.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.06 by $0.17.
 First Solar had a return on equity of 8.06% and a net margin of 16.03%.
-The business’s revenue for the quarter was up 48.9% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.08 earnings per share.
-Equities analysts forecast that First Solar, Inc. will post 0.41 earnings per share for the current year.
+The company had revenue of $907.32 million for the quarter, compared to analyst estimates of $924.98 million.
+During the same quarter in the previous year, the firm earned $1.08 earnings per share.
+The firm’s quarterly revenue was up 48.9% compared to the same quarter last year.
+As a group, equities analysts anticipate that First Solar, Inc. will post 0.41 EPS for the current year.

 In other First Solar news, Director R Craig Kennedy sold 600 shares of First Solar stock in a transaction dated Wednesday, December 15th.
 The stock was sold at an average price of $95.34, for a total value of $57,204.00.
 The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 0.55% of the stock is owned by insiders.